Penwith · TR19

 Why St Buryan is its own job.

 Conservation Area covers the village core; AONB across the parish.
 The church (Grade I) and surrounding curtilage shape design considerations on most central sites.
 For planning application specifically, parts of St Buryan sit within a designated Conservation Area, which means materials, fenestration and roof pitches all need to read sympathetically with the existing streetscape; the surrounding landscape falls inside the Cornwall Area of Outstanding Natural Beauty, so massing, height and landscape impact carry extra weight in any planning decision; Cornwall Council's Local Plan applies tighter tests to isolated rural dwellings here, so design rationale and policy fit need to be set out clearly from the outset.
-That's why we treat every St Buryan project as a TR19-area job first — not a generic Cornwall job with a postcode bolted on.
+So every St Buryan job runs as a TR19-specific piece of work — local policy, local fabric, local builders.
+Most of our planning application work in St Buryan lands on Victorian rectory-style houses, with detailing that has to nod to the wider Sennen streetscape.

 Planning note